 See the Texas Legislative Council's Amendments to the Texas Constitution since 1876 for a chart showing all proposed and adopted amendments.

-For historical information about the 1876 Texas Constitution and earlier constitutions governing Texas, visit the Texas Constitutions Digitization Project at Tarlton Law Library.
+For historical information about the 1876 Texas Constitution and earlier constitutions governing Texas, visit the Texas Constitutions 1824-1876 at Tarlton Law Library.

 Information on this website is provided as a public service by the Legislative Reference Library.
 The Legislative Reference Library makes no representation as to its completeness or accuracy and makes no warranty in regard to its use.
 Users assume all risk of reliance on the information included on this site.